recyclarr/recyclarr/README.md

 - Run `trash create-config` to create a starter `trash.yml` file in the same directory as the executable.
 You can also use `--path` to customize the filename and location.
 - Open the generated YAML file from the previous step.
 At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
+Change/delete other parts of the file as you see fit.
 - Run `trash sonarr` and/or `trash radarr` as needed to update those instances.

 The last step above will do a "basic" sync from the guides to Sonarr and/or Radarr.
 The starter YAML